 A. Academic misconduct is an act that runs contrary to academic integrity and is prohibited by this policy.

-B. Cheating is using or attempting to use unauthorized material, information, electronic device or study aid in an academic exercise, assignment or assessment without the instructor’s permission.
+B. Cheating is using or attempting to use unauthorized material, information, electronic devices or study aids in an academic exercise, assignment or assessment without the instructor’s permission.

 C. Fabricating or falsifying is creating data, information or citations that do not exist or altering existing data, information or citations